Yemen says air strike targeted al Qaeda leaders

 Yemeni foreign minister Abu Bakr al-Qirbi told Reuters in September the drone strikes were a “necessary evil” and a “very limited affair” that happened in coordination with the Yemeni government.

-U.S. officials credit the use of drones for paring back the territory under AQAP control.
-Human Rights Watch said in a report this year that U.S. missile strikes had killed dozens of civilians.
+The United States acknowledges using drones in Yemen, AQAP’s main stronghold, and U.S. officials credit the strategy for paring back the territory under AQAP control.
+Human Rights Watch said in a report this year that U.S. missile strikes have killed dozens of civilians in Yemen.

 Stabilizing the country, which is also struggling with southern separatists and northern rebels, is an international priority due to fears of disorder in a state that flanks top oil producer Saudi Arabia and major shipping lanes.